MARKET SNAPSHOT: U.S. Stock Futures Glued In Place As Oil Takes A Roller-coaster Ride; Jobs Data Ahead

 Activision Blizzard Inc.(ATVI) shares were off about 2% in premarket trading after the videogame developer's earnings beat forecasts, but reported fewer users (http://www.marketwatch.com/story/activision-blizzard-beats-quarterly-expectations-but-reports-fewer-users-2017-05-04).

-International Business Machines Corp.(IBM) shares were off 1.9% in thin premarket trading.
+International Business Machines Corp.(IBM) shares were off 2.3% in premarket trading.
 Berkshire's Buffett told CNBC in an interview Thursday that his company has sold about one-third of its stake (http://www.marketwatch.com/story/warren-buffett-tells-cnbc-hes-dumped-a-third-of-stake-in-ibm-2017-05-04) in the computing giant, owing to a loss of confidence in the group.

 Shares of Zynga Inc.(ZNGA) jumped around 13% in premarket trading after earnings from the social-gaming company beat forecasts (http://www.marketwatch.com/story/zynga-jumps-7-after-earnings-beat-2017-05-04).